shipperstack/shipper/docs/sysadmin/Administration.md

 Checks the filesystem to make sure that all builds exist.
 If any build does not exist, then the file will be unset on the Django admin portal.

+#### `check_mirror_missing_builds`

+Checks all builds to make sure that each build's mirrors still have the build.
+If any check fails, then that particular mirror will be unset on the Django admin portal for that build.

 ### `django-dbbackup`